gpressutto5/laravel-slack/README.md

 ## Configuration

-You can change the Webhook URL on the published configuration file `config/laravel-slack.php`.
+On the published configuration file `config/laravel-slack.php` you can change options like the Webhook URL, the default channel, the application name and the application image.

 For security reasons you shouldn't commit your Webhook URL, so this package will, by default, use the environment variable `SLACK_WEBHOOK_URL`.
 You can just add it to your `.env` file.